mvpjava/JavaFX-logging-Spring-MongoDB-tutorial/README.md

 over to any other type of Java application.
 This is not your regular boring java logging tutorial!
 Time to put a different spin on logging.

+*** You will need to have a locally running mongoDB instance running on port 27107 before running the application ***

 Follow alony with My YouTube Video Tutorial
 "Advanced Java Logging with Spring Data and MongoDB" https://youtu.be/miqtbm7x60A